Double Vision, Floaters, and Other Common Eye Phenomena

+Double Vision, Floaters, and Other Common Eye Phenomena.
 Have you ever been staring at something, only to see a dark spot seemingly come out of nowhere and float right by you?
 Or how about “seeing double”?
 It happens to most people at some point or another in their lives.

 As humans we’re likely more dependent on our vision than on any other sense.
 Sometimes our eyes do weird or abnormal things that are a cause for concern, which creates anxiety and questions in the back of our minds, such as, “Am I losing my vision?”

-Today, we’re going to discuss floaters, double vision, and ghost images— three common eye phenomena we hear about form patients on a routine basis.
+Today, we’re going to discuss floaters, double vision, and ghost images— three common eye phenomena we hear about from patients on a routine basis.
 We’ll go over what these problems are, the underlying issues that cause them, and if you need to seek treatment for these conditions.

 I see floating spots.
 What is going on here?